pradyutnair/spai/README.md

 pip install -r requirements.txt
 ```

-The installation of [Nvidia APEX](https://github.com/NVIDIA/apex) is required.
-The code
+Furthermore, the installation of [Nvidia APEX](https://github.com/NVIDIA/apex) is required for training.
-has been tested on Nvidia L40S 48GB, however many recent Nvidia GPU are expected to be
-supported.

-### Pre-trained weights
+### Weights Checkpoint

-The pre-trained weights can be downloaded [here](https://drive.google.com/drive/folders/1S9RcQ23QNObWnHR_xzAKCps9LDis-kpz?usp=sharing) and should be placed under the `weights`
+The trained weights checkpoint can be downloaded [here](https://drive.google.com/file/d/1vvXmZqs6TVJdj8iF1oJ4L_fcgdQrp_YI/view?usp=sharing)
-directory, located under the project's root directory.
+and should be placed under the `weights` directory, located under the project's root directory.

 ## Inference